-Babbel and Rosetta Stone are two of the most popular language learning platforms in the world.
+Babbel and Rosetta Stone are two of the most popular language-learning apps in the world.
 Most people looking to get started studying are likely to have come across these two programs early on in their search for the course they want to use.

-The quickest way to describe the differences between these two platforms would be…
+The quickest way to describe the similarities and differences between these two platforms would be…

-- Babbel is a little cheaper and includes explanations and translations in English whereas Rosetta Stone only uses your target language.
-Babbel teaches using more longer dialogues and Rosetta Stone uses more individual sentences.
+- Babbel is a little cheaper and includes explanations and translations in English whereas Rosetta Stone uses your target language almost exclusively.
+Babbel teaches using longer dialogues and Rosetta Stone uses more individual sentences.

 - Both platforms have well-structured lessons that build on each other but can get too repetitive.
 The voice recognition software for both is only okay and not too reliable.
 They teach several different languages but aren’t the best for learning about different cultures.